JiriTrecak/Laurine/README.md

 ## Do I need it? (yes you do)

-Laurine is clever Swift script that scans your localization file and generates actual structured code out of it, therefore making the usage of localization strings much easier.
+Laurine is clever Swift script that scans your localization file and generates actual structured code out of it (in both ObjC or Swift, your call), therefore making the usage of localization strings much easier.

-What is so good about it is that by removing magical strings from your code, compiler can actually tell you that you forgot to make changes (and where), if your localization file changes.
-It also introduces type checks for strings that contain runtime parameters (`%@`, `%d` etc.).
+The great thing is that by removing magical strings from your code, compiler can actually tell you that you forgot to make changes (and where), if your localization file changes.
+It also introduces type checking for strings that contain runtime parameters (`%@`, `%d` etc.).

 Laurine requires Swift to run and can be used from command line as well as build script (recommended).
-Laurine uses [CommandLine](https://github.com/jatoben/CommandLine "CommandLine Swift Tool") to get configuration options from you, and due to current limitations of Swift, its code is embedded within Laurine itself.
+Laurine uses [CommandLine](https://github.com/jatoben/CommandLine "CommandLine Swift Tool") to get settings directly from command line, no extra configuration needed.

 ## Generated Structures

-Once you run Laurine, the output will be one .swift file containing `Localizations` structure.
-From this single structure, you will get access to all the sweetness:
+Once you run Laurine, the output will be one .swift or .m file containing `Localizations` structure / object.
+From this single access point, you will get access to all the sweetness:

 **Variables**

-For each string that does not contain any special characters, static var is generated, containing CamelCase name, actual localization code and base comment that contains base translation, for better orientation.
+For each string that does not contain any special characters, property is generated.
 Following:

 ```swift
 "PROFILE_PHONE_NUMBER" = "Your phone number!"